Legana/AMP_pub/01_collate_databases.md

 1. Exclude all mature peptides
 2. Exclude unreviewed proteins unless they also appear in APD, DRAMP or dbAMP
-3. Remove proteins with lengths &lt; 50 AA since these might be mature peptides included in APD, DRAMP or dbAMP
+3. Remove proteins with lengths \< 50 AA since these might be mature peptides included in APD, DRAMP or dbAMP
-4. Remove very large proteins (&gt;500 AA) since these are likely to have very different physicochemical properties and are not amenable to prediction by this method
+4. Remove very large proteins (\>500 AA) since these are likely to have very different physicochemical properties and are not amenable to prediction by this method
 5. Remove identical sequences
 6. Remove sequences with nonstandard amino acids